afontenot/pyweight/docs/md/Technical Concepts.md

 A simplistic approach, but clearly an improvement on nothing at all, is to allow the user to select their position on a spectrum from male to female.
-It is not wholly unreasonable to expect that a Pyweight user on hormone replacement therapy might expect to have body fat somewhere in between that typical for typical cisgender male and female human bodies.
-At present, then, Pyweight makes this choice available to users as a simple slider.
+It is not wholly unreasonable to expect that a PyWeight user on hormone replacement therapy might expect to have body fat somewhere in between that typical for typical cisgender male and female human bodies.
+At present, then, PyWeight makes this choice available to users as a simple slider.

 ## Accurately estimating weight changes over time